 So ask them what their interests are and what they want to learn about for sure.
 Dialogue about that every semester.
 Have at least one or two electives in the plan for every semester.
 And then there's always at least one or two credits where they are knowing they're studying what they asked to study.
 And that's huge.
 So definitely make it a regular part of the plan.

-But don’t plan those out too far ahead of time.
-So you’re not going to want to plan out junior and senior year electives when you’re still working on ninth grade and 10th grade.
-I highly suggest you ask them — enough before the semester starts for you to be able to do the research and find the curriculum or however they’re going to learn it — ask them what type of things they’re interested in now, that they want to learn more about.
+But don't plan those out too far ahead of time.
+So you're not going to want to plan out junior and senior year electives when you're still working on ninth grade and 10th grade.
+I highly suggest you ask them — enough before the semester starts for you to be able to do the research and find the

 And it could be the same as what they've already learned about, and you've got to go to a higher level, but it could be something completely different — because teens change, hello.
 They change moment to moment, week by week, semester to semester.
 So what they thought they were so gung-ho about last semester may be something that they are completely “meh” about this semester.
 So ask them each and every semester what it is they're still interested in, what they want to learn more about, what's new that they want to learn about.
 That is a great, concrete way to involve them in the planning process for electives and their interests.
 And you never know, but one of these interests might turn into their career interest.
 So keep that in mind.